prerna1968/scratch_mini/README.md

 ### Testing the Hero Feature (Collision Detection)
 1. Create or select two sprites on the stage
-2. For **Sprite 1**: Add "Move 50 steps" + "Repeat 10 times"
+2. For **Sprite 1**: Add "Say Hello" for 2 seconds + "Move 50 steps" + "Repeat 10 times"
-3. For **Sprite 2**: Add "Move -50 steps" (or "Turn 180" then "Move 50") + "Repeat 10 times"
+3. For **Sprite 2**: Add "Think Hmm..." for 2 seconds + "Move -50 steps" + "Repeat 10 times"
 4. Position sprites facing each other on the stage
-5. Click "▶ Play All"
+5. Click "Play All"
 6. Watch for the collision:
    - Both sprites will **flash** with a yellow glow
-   - Their **animations swap** (Sprite 1 adopts Sprite 2's movement and vice versa)
+   - Their **motion animations swap** (move directions exchange)
+   - **Speech/thought bubbles remain with their original sprite** (no interchange)
    - A **notification banner** appears at the top showing the collision
-7. The swapped animations continue until the scripts complete
+7. The swapped motion animations continue, but looks actions stay correct

 ### Pro Tips
 - Use the **Repeat** block to create complex looping animations